kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - Don't mash default action during this cutscene, as skipping the next phase causes a softlock!
   - If your Knight Speed and/or Valor wore off here, it's not worth casting them again until after the fight
 - The defeated Bastila talks to you one last time
-  - If you need to kill Bastila to reach level 11, the convo is: 1,1,2,2,3,2, then kill her with Flurry
+  - If you need to kill Bastila to reach level 11:
+    - As a Male MC: 1,1,2,2,3,2
+    - As a Female MC: 1,1,1,2,2,2
+    - After she goes hostile, kill her with Flurry
-  - Otherwise, mash the conversation; a male MC will always be able to spare Bastila during this conversation
+  - Otherwise, mash the conversation; both Male and Female MCs should always be able to spare her
-  - A female MC, however, has a 25% chance to kill her in a CS, which loses a little time
 - After the load but before the cutscene on the Harbinger, activate a [Map CS Skip](<../Techniques/Map Cutscene Skips>):
   - *Party: Add Jolee and Bastila*
   - Close the menu and watch the cutscene